n00b69/woa-polaris/guide/1-partition.md

 ```

 #### Formatting data
-- Format all data in TWRP, or Android will not boot.
+- Format all data in OFOX, or Android will not boot.
 - ( Go to Wipe > Format data > type yes )

 #### Check if Android still starts